bcmi-labs/Esp-Link/README.md

   programmer, which only works for AVRs/Arduinos with the optiboot bootloader (which is std).

-To reprogram an Arduino / AVR microcontroller by pointing avrdude at port 23 or 2323 you specify a serial port of the form `net:esp-link:23` in avrdude's -P option, where `esp-link` is either the hostname of your esp-link or its IP address).
+To reprogram an Arduino / AVR microcontroller by pointing avrdude at port 23 or 2323 you specify a serial port of the form `net:arduino:23` in avrdude's -P option, where `arduino` is either the hostname of your esp-link or its IP address).
 This is instead of specifying a serial port of the form /dev/ttyUSB0.
 Esp-link detects that avrdude starts its connection with a flash synchronization sequence and sends a reset to the AVR microcontroller so it can switch into flash programming mode.